 A senior woman getting ready to cook nutritious food.

-As women age, their nutritional needs may change.
+Women's dietary requirements may change as they become older.
 Here are some important considerations for women over 50:

 • Fiber: A high-fiber diet can help prevent constipation, which is common in older women.
-Oats, brown rice, pasta, Brussels sprouts, artichokes, spinach, carrots, flax seeds, pumpkin seeds, and potatoes are all high in fiber.
+Here are some foods that are high in fiber.
+Oats, rice, pasta, brussels sprouts, artichokes, spinach, carrots, flaxseeds, pumpkin seeds, and potatoes.

 • Protein: As women age, they may lose muscle mass, making it important to maintain adequate protein intake.
-Red meats, dairies, tofu, and beans are all good sources of high-protein protein.
+Red meats, dairies, tofu, and beans are all good sources of high-protein.

 • B vitamins: Vitamin B is vital for brain health, energy production, and cell metabolism.
 Good sources of vitamin B include leafy greens, poultry, and fortified foods.